shamvoke/shamcodeblog/blog/_posts/2020-07-22-First-blog.md

 I am so excited to share with you MORE of what SHAMCODE BLOG has to offer!

-One thing is clear from my google backed research, for me to be successful in this I need to narrow down to a niche, a single topic that I know well enough to blog about.
+One thing is clear from my google backed research, for me to be successful in this I need to narrow down to a **niche**, a single topic that I know well enough to blog about.
 To be honest, that's my absolute downfall!!!

-See, there are so many things am interested in.
+See, there are **so many things** am interested in.
 Web design, front-end web development, exploring code, Bit of animation, content creation - for my youtube channel.
 Just to mention a few, and that's just online!!!
 Offline, I do lots of coffee brewing.

 Dear reader, the articles I write in this blog will be broad.
 It's okay if you come across an article that seems off-topic.
-You should, however, expect mostly tech related posts.
+You should, however, expect mostly **tech related** posts.
 Maybe ill find my niche along the way.

-Finally, I envision that with time SHAM CODE blog will be full of helpful and inspiring content that people all over the world could read and appreciate.
+Finally, I **envision** that with time SHAM CODE blog will be full of helpful and inspiring content that people all over the world could read and appreciate.

 ## CONTACT ME

+It would be lovely to engage with you, hear **your thoughts**, **suggestions**, and maybe **share ideas**.
+You can reach me on almost all of the common social media platforms or **mail me** at shammulwa@gmail.com

+Thank you, come again.

+Sincerely,

+**SHAM MULWA**